gradebook/legal/tos.md

 - remove any copyright or other proprietary notations from the materials; or

-- transfer the materials to another person or "mirror" the materials on any other server.
+- transfer the materials to another person or "mirror" the materials on any other server;

+- attempt to overload (DDos), gain unauthorized access, or otherwise abuse the service.

 This license shall automatically terminate if you violate any of these restrictions and may be terminated by Gradebook at any time.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any proprietary materials in your possession regardless of format.